Determining the bubble nucleation efficiency of low-energy nuclear recoils in superheated C$_3$F$_8$ dark matter detectors: Constraints on bubble nucleation efficiency for nuclear recoils

 This constraint is based on nuclear recoil stopping models and on simulations using SRIM~\cite{SRIM} of nuclear recoil cascades in C$_3$F$_8$, both of which indicate that carbon recoils deposit their energy over a much greater distance than fluorine recoils of the same energy.
 Finally, no bubble nucleation is allowed for recoils with energies below the Seitz threshold:

-The majority of the datasets shown in Table~\ref{data_org} are taken at thresholds near but not precisely at the thresholds used in PICO-60, so some $E_T$ dependence must be assumed when using calibration data to constrain the $x_{s,p,T}$.
+The majority of the datasets used in this analysis (see Table~\ref{data_org}) were taken at thresholds near but not precisely at the thresholds used in PICO-60, so some $E_T$ dependence must be assumed when using calibration data to constrain the $x_{s,p,T}$.
 This is done by extrapolating from the nearest-neighbor threshold fencepost.
 That is, for calibration data taken at threshold $E_T$, the efficiency curves applied to the calibration data are given by

-where $\widehat{T}$ is the nearest fencepost (2.45~keV or 3.29~keV) to $E_T$.
+where $\widehat{T}$ is the nearest fencepost (2.45 or 3.29~keV) to $E_T$.
 This is done to diminish the influence of high-threshold calibration data on the low-threshold efficiency curve, and vice versa.